What to expect

 Adolescents may present to address worry, stress, sadness, suicidal ideation, managing emotions, improving relationships with parents and peers, social anxiety, generalised anxiety, managing the effects of parental separation and beyond.

-Court matters require a particular clinical focus.
+Court matters require particular forensic expertise.
 If you have or expect that you will have court matters and are looking for a psychologist to support you in this, I am not for you.
 I encourage you to find a forensic psychologist who is best suited to meet your needs.

 BA (Psych) (Honours), Master of Counselling Psychology